 RULE 28.
 BRIEFS

 (a) Appellant’s Brief.
-Except as provided in Rule 28(k), the appellant’s brief shall be entitled “Appellant’s Opening Brief” and shall contain under appropriate headings and in the order indicated:
+Except as provided in Rule 28(k), the appellant’s brief must be entitled “Appellant’s Opening Brief” and must contain under appropriate headings and in the order indicated:

 (1) a disclosure that complies with Rule 26.1;